atom-archive/xray/docs/architecture/002_shared_workspaces.md

 **Services** are the fundamental abstraction of the system.

-In `rpc::server`, `Service` is a *trait* which can be implemented by domain objects (or custom service wrappers for domain objects) to make them accessible to remote clients.
+In `rpc::server`, `Service` is a *trait* that can be implemented by a custom service wrapper for each domain object that makes the object accessible to remote clients.
 A `Service` exposes a static snapshot of the object's initial state, a stream of updates, and the ability to handle requests.
 The `Service` trait has various associated types for `Request`, `Response`, `Update`, and `State`.

-When server side code accepts connections, it creates an `rpc::server::Connection` object for each client that takes ownership of the `Stream` of that client's incoming messages. `Connection`s must be created with a *root service*, which is always sent to the client when they initially connect.
-The `Connection` is itself a `Stream` of outgoing messages to be sent to the `Sink` of its client.
+When server-side code accepts connections, it creates an `rpc::server::Connection` object for each client that takes ownership of the `Stream` of that client's incoming messages. `Connection`s must be created with a *root service*, which is sent to the client immediately.
+The `Connection` is itself a `Stream` of outgoing messages to be sent to the connected client.

 On the client side, we create a connection by passing the `Stream` of incoming messages to `rpc::client::Connection::new`, which returns a *future* for a tuple containing two objects.
-The first object is a `rpc::client::Service` representing the *root service* that was automatically sent from the server.
-The second is an instance of `client::Connection`, which is a `Stream` of outgoing messages to send to the `Sink` of the server.
+The first object is a `rpc::client::Service` representing the *root service* that was sent from the server.
+The second is an instance of `client::Connection`, which is a `Stream` of outgoing messages to send to the server.

 Using the root service, the client can make requests to gain access to additional services.
-In Xray, the root service is currently `App`, which includes a list of shared workspaces in its replicated state.
-We store the remote service handle in a `PeerList` object that is owned by the local `App` instance, which is the backing model for a `PeerList` view that lists all the connected peers along with descriptions of the workspaces they are currently sharing.
+In Xray, the root service is currently `app::AppService`, which includes a list of shared workspaces in its replicated state.
+After a client connects to a server, it stores a handle to its root service in a `PeerList` object.
+We will eventually build a `PeerListView` based on the state of the `PeerList`, which allows the user to open a remote workspace on any connected peer.
+For now, we automatically open the first workspace when connecting to a remote peer.

-When the user selects a workspace, we request a `Workspace` service from the server via its id.
-When handling the request on the server, we call `add_service` on the connection with the requested workspace, which returns us a `ServiceId` integer.
+When we connect to a remote workspace, we send an `app::ServiceRequest::OpenWorkspace` message to the remote `AppService`.
+When handling this request in the `AppService` on the server, we call `add_service` on the connection with a `WorkspaceService` for the requested workspace, which returns us a `ServiceId` integer.
 We send that id to the client in the response.
-When handling the response on the client, we call `take_service` on root service with the id to take ownership of the remote service's handle.
+When handling the response on the client, we call `take_service` on root service with the id to take ownership of a handle to the remote service.

-We can then create a `RemoteWorkspace` and pass it ownership of the handle to the remote workspace. `RemoteWorkspace` and `LocalWorkspace` both implement the `Workspace` trait, which allows a `RemoteWorkspace` to be used in the system in all of the same ways that a `LocalWorkspace` can.
+We can then create a `RemoteWorkspace` and pass it ownership of the service handle to the remote workspace. `RemoteWorkspace` and `LocalWorkspace` both implement the `Workspace` trait, which allows a `RemoteWorkspace` to be used in the system in all of the same ways that a `LocalWorkspace` can.

 We create the illusion that remote domain objects are really local through a combination of state replication and remote procedure calls.
 Fuzzy finding on the project file trees is addressed through replication, since the data size is typically small and the task is latency sensitive.
 Project-wide search is implemented via RPC, since replicating the contents of the entire remote file system would be costly, especially for the in-browser use case.
+Buffer replication is implemented by relaying conflict-free representations of individual edit operations, which can be correctly integrated on remote replicas due to our use of a CRDT in Xray's underlying buffer implementation.